 Cawthorne Church Of England (VC) Primary School

 The School Council at Cawthorne Primary School is elected democratically and fairly in line with our Fundamental British Values.
-Every year, in the last half term, we have an election day where lots of our children stand for elections as either School Team Councillors or Class Councillors.
-This is done through holding assemblies to talk through their manifestos and then the whole school votes on which person will be best to represent their team.
+Every year, in the last half term, we have an election day where lots of our children stand for School Team Councillors or Class Councillors.
+This is done through holding assemblies to talk through their manifestos and then the whole school vote on which person they think will be best to represent their team and year group.

-Cawthorne's School Council makes the school a fun place to be!
-We are very active and busy in our school and help to make decisions about lots of important things.
-We make sure that the children's voices are heard in our school and that everyone is part of our decision-making process to make our school even better.
+Our School Council makes the school a fun place to be!
+They are very active and help to make decisions about lots of important things.
+Everyone makes sure that our children's voices are heard and listened to so that everyone is part of our decision-making process in making our school even better.

-The children were elected to represent their year group or their team .
-Well Done!
+Children are elected by a democratic vote to represent their year group or their team.

 Year 2 Representative